stefan-stein/igate/cran-comments.md

 Martina Schmirl in the name of the CRAN team in her email from the 01.09.2019.
 Thank you for your feedback.
 The changes are as follows:

-* Changed and shortend the title as requested; changed description as requested.
+* Changed and shortened the title as requested; changed description as requested.
 * Added \\value field for the report function.
 * Information is now written to the console via the `message()` function rather than `print()` or `cat()`.
 * I no longer change the user's settings.
-* An issue about writing to the user's filespace was raised.
+* An issue about writing to the user's file space was raised.
 I solved that issue as follows:
     - The functions `igate`, `igate.regressions` and `categorical.freqplot` by default only plot graphs without saving them to the file space.
 Only if the user uses the option `savePlots = TRUE` (default is `FALSE`),